apache/pulsar/site2/docs/security-tls-transport.md

 $ chmod 444 certs/ca.cert.pem
 ```

-After you answer the question prompts, CA-related files will store in the `./my-ca` directory.
+After you answer the question prompts, CA-related files are stored in the `./my-ca` directory.
 Within that directory:

 * `certs/ca.cert.pem` is the public certificate.
 This public certificates is meant to be distributed to all parties involved.
 * `private/ca.key.pem` is the private key.
 You only need it when you are signing a new certificate for either broker or clients and you must safely guard this private key.